Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 There are two essentially different ways:

-1. By creating an independent virtual machine that insulates a Windows box on your Mac OS or any Linux distribution (Android is based on the Linux kernel after all).
-Within this box you will be able to
+1. By creating an independent virtual machine that insulates a Windows box on your macOS or any Linux distribution (Android is based on the Linux kernel, after all).
+Within this box, you will be able to

 run any Windows program on your computer the same way you would do it in the native Microsoft operating system.
-You can easily have such virtual
+You can easily have such a virtual

 VirtualBox site to get more info and download the

-software.
-Designed specifically for Mac OS at the time of writing this, Parallels Desktop and
+VMware Fusion, designed specifically for macOS at the time of writing this, also create hardware

-software on your computer.
+virtualization for running Windows software on your computer.

 2. With the help of Wine or